Contents

 AAAA Record

-– Similar to the A record, the AAAA record maps a domain name to an IPv6 address.
-As more devices and websites adopt IPv6 (due to the limited supply of IPv4 addresses), this record is becoming more important.
+– Similar to A records, AAAA records map a domain name to an IPv6 address.
+This record is gaining importance as the use of IPv6 by more devices and websites is progressing due to the shortage of IPv4 addresses.

 CNAME Record

-– A CNAME (Canonical Name) record allows you to alias one domain name to another.
-This is commonly used for subdomains like www or blog.
-For example, you might use a CNAME to direct blog.example.com to example.com.
+– CNAME records (canonical name) allow the aliasing of one domain name to another.
+Generally, this is used for subdomains such as www or blog.
+For instance, you would use CNAME to map blog.example.com to example.com.

 MX Record

-– The MX (Mail Exchange) record specifies which mail servers are responsible for handling email for your domain.
-This is essential for setting up email services like Google Workspace or Microsoft 365 for your website’s domain.
+– An MX (Mail Exchange) record establishes which mail servers are tasked with receiving email for the domain.
+Across the domain of a website, for setting up email services such as Google Workspace or Microsoft 365, an MX record is required.

 TXT Record